joeyheath65/NetTools/Scripts/README.md

 ### Scripts > Zscaler_test.py
 This nifty little script will simply help you determine if your host machine is behind a Zscaler proxy.
 Good for troubleshooting.

+### Scripts > Network_monitor.py
+Very simple monitor for your host machine's network interfaces.
+This is a LIVE monitor and will run until you cancel with CTRL-C.

 ## Support
 Sorry, no support!
 Use at your own risk!
 Just kidding, feel free to reach out if you have questions or need help.